RogerBaklund/LayoutProcessor/README.md

     # This is a comment.
       Comments can span multipe lines if the lines are indented.

-In some cases you can have comments on the same line as other statements, for instance after assignements if you use a semicolon after the expression:
+In some cases you can have comments on the same line as other statements, for instance after assignments if you use a semicolon after the expression:

     $foo = 'bar';  # this is a valid comment